jhcknzzm/Federated-Learning-Backdoor/README.md

 --params: experimental configuration file (these files are saved at /utils, one can change the configuration parameters in it as needed)

-One also can run the following .sh files to reproduce our experimental results of all the NLP tasks.
+One also can run the following .sh files in /FL_Backdoor_NLP to reproduce our experimental results of all the NLP tasks.

 `nohup bash run_NLP_tasks.sh`